Abha Singh

-Abha Singh is an Indian activist and advocate currently practicing in the High Court of Judicature at Bombay.
+Abha Singh is an Indian activist and advocate currently practising in the High Court of Judicature at Bombay.
 Her activism has focused on women's rights, gender equality, and justice.

 She runs an NGO by the name Rann-Samar that provides free legal assistance to women and slum dwellers who claim to have been unfairly persecuted by local authorities and builders for land that is rightfully theirs.

 Education

 Singh attended Loreto Convent, Lucknow and graduated from Isabella Thoburn College, Lucknow.
 She completed an M.Phil on Child Rights from Jawaharlal Nehru University, New Delhi and her LL.B. from Mumbai University.
 In 1994 she cleared the UPSC examination and joined the Indian Postal Service.

 Career

 Singh started her career as a customs appraiser at Bombay Custom House in 1991 and remained there till 1994.
 Next, she joined the Indian Postal Service and later started her practice as a lawyer in the Bombay High Court.